James Edward Mills

-James Edwards Mills (born 1966) is an African American author, freelance journalist, outdoor guide and independent media producer.
+James Edwards Mills (born 1966) is an African American freelance journalist, author, outdoor guide, and independent media producer who specializes in telling stories about outdoor recreation, environmental conservation, and sustainable living.

-Mills wrote The Adventure Gap: Changing the Face of the Outdoors.
+Mills is the author of The Adventure Gap: Changing the Face of the Outdoors.
 He has contributed to publications including National Geographic, Rock & Ice and Alpinist.
 Mills was one of the creative minds behind An American Ascent, a documentary chronicling the first all African American ascent of Denali, North America's highest peak.

 Biography

-Growing up in Los Angeles, California, Mills developed an interest in the outdoors through his participation in a local Boy Scout troop.
-He subsequently started an outdoor focused career in 1989, spending time as a guide, outfitter, and sales rep.
+Mills grew up in Los Angeles, California.
+He developed an interest in the outdoors through his participation in a local Boy Scout troop.
+He received a bachelor's degree in anthropology from the University of California, Berkeley.
+Subsequently, Mills started an outdoor focused career in 1989, spending time as a guide, outfitter, independent sales representative, writer, and photographer.